 3. Targeting single or specific pages

 A better link profile can boost your SEO 2016 efforts.
 It’s a much better approach than targeting single or specific pages to rank on Google.
-A good link profile is one of the most important SEO ranking factors, according to Neil Patel and other experts.
+A good link profile is one of the most important SEO ranking factors.
 I advise that you start building your link profile by performing a link evaluation through your Google Webmasters account.

 4. Unfriendly mobile design

 The mobile-friendliness of a website is now among Google's top SEO 2016 ranking factors.
 This means that well-designed mobile-friendly websites perform better than those that aren't optimized for mobile users.
 Certain factors, such as too small texts and close together links, may result in a website being rated non-mobile-friendly.

 You need to optimize your page in a way that caters to mobile users.
 Due to the ever-increasing number of mobile users, creating a mobile-friendly design will also improve your site performance.
 You could even experience better conversion rates and user experience, which can again improve your SEO ranking further.

 It’s a huge challenge to engage visitors on your website.
 This can pose a significant threat to your SEO 2016 success.
 Low user engagement is one of the leading contributors to a lower search engine ranking.
 However, you could improve user engagement by gaining insight into the preferences and behavior of your targeted audience.